wagiminator/ATtiny13-TinyUPS/README.md

-# TinyUPS - Uninterruptable Power Supply based on ATtiny13A
+# TinyUPS - Uninterruptible Power Supply based on ATtiny13A

 # Overview #